swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/trust-protocol-v2-0.md

 The swiyu ecosystem defines certain fields in any VC as protected and requires special authorization for verifiers to be able to request those fields during verifications.

-Those fields are defined in the currently [swiss-profile-trust](../swiss-profile-trust/) and are simple strings which match fully any claim in any VC with the same key value.
+Those fields are defined in the current [swiss-profile-trust](../swiss-profile-trust/) and are simple strings which match fully any claim in any VC with the same key value.

 For example, the protected field personal_administrative_number (containing the "AHV Nummer") as shown in the [implementation example](https://swiyu-admin-ch.github.io/cookbooks/trust-protocol-2-0-implementation/#guctm---protected-verification) requires a Protected Verification Authorization Trust Statement for verifiers to be able to request it during verification.